Zeonvoltron/Omega/README.md

 # Omega: What is it?
 Omega is a Digital Organism.
 It replicates from drive to drive, and its offspring can mutate, so environmental pressure can be applied to them, and so evolution can occur.
-In other words, it’s like a very simple bacteria, but digital.
 Its not a malicious program, but it cud evolve into one.

 # What is the goal of creating Omega?